Marcosgcr/Data_Analytics_Capitol_Trades/README.md

 One of their primary source is the [United States Senate Financial Disclosures (eFD)](https://efdsearch.senate.gov/search/home/)

 Many politicians of US had great success in trading, maybe this results as a insider trading, some are accused of.
-The main goal here isn´t to see if that´s true or not, It is to use the success of the political as data.
+The main goal here isn´t to see if that´s true or not, It is to use the success of the political trades as data.

 For example, use the sum average of the politicians are together buying or selling and what that meant in the past, if they were rigth or wrong.